 Exactly why some people get breast cancer and some don't is not fully understood.
 Research suggests that breast cancer is caused by a combination of lots of different factors, many of which are beyond our control.

-You may be referred to a breast clinic by your GP, or called back to a breast assessment clinic following routine breast screening.
+You may be referred to a breast clinic by your GP (local doctor), or called back to a breast assessment clinic following routine breast screening.

 If you have a query about breast cancer or breast health, just want to talk things through or find more support, our experts are only at the end of a telephone line.

 Simply email any question – big or small – and you can expect a prompt reply from one of our specialist nurses.